Using Student Feedback

 Student feedback is an invaluable component in the wide array of tools that can be used to improve teaching.
 By gathering midterm feedback, courses can be adjusted mid-stream to make them better learning experiences for students.
 Through careful consideration of end of the term feedback, courses can be improved each year.
 Asking for student feedback connects students and instructors and creates a sense of good will.
 All we need to do is ask, and then be prepared to listen and act.

-Using Blackboard to Collect Midterm Feedback from Students
+Using Canvas to Collect Midterm Feedback from Students

-Step-by-step instructions detailing how to use Blackboard to gather student feedback.
+Step-by-step instructions detailing how to use Canvas to gather student feedback.

 The Essence of Rational Emotive Behavior Therapy: A Comprehensive Approach to Treatment by Albert Ellis, Ph.D.